- Written by Frank-M. Schwietzer

 When you register, you are asked to choose a user name.
-We would appreciate if you chose some kind of 'real' name, not a random combination of letters and numbers.
+We ask you to use your real name, eg John Smith, John S or J Smith, not a random combination of letters and numbers.
 It's a user name, not a password!

 Information about the PGE membership plans can be found here: